 What Is Apache Hadoop?

 Hadoop is a software library with five modules.
 When working with an ETL tool, you will most likely use Hadoop MapReduce and Hadoop Distributed File System (HDFS).
+For information on Xplenty's native Hadoop HDFS connector, visit our Integration page.

 Hadoop MapReduce sorts data according to your needs and generates a map of the data that helps users and ETL tools know where to find information.
 HDFS stores data that other Hadoop applications use.